 A new main entrance, wayfinding and Community Education Center on the hospital campus are in planning for the 2023 centennial celebration of the health system.

 “Philanthropy accelerates the pace at which our non-profit health system can innovate and bring new technology and programs to benefit our patients and community,” said Laura Wortman, Vice President of Development.
 “Individuals and businesses make our ambitious but achievable goal possible through their generosity and leadership.”

 Richard and Angela Clark serve as chairs of the campaign; Alex and Pat Gorsky serve as honorary chairs.
-Mr. Clark is the retired Chairman and CEO of Merck & Co.; Mr. Gorsky is President and CEO of Johnson & Johnson.
+Mr. Clark is the retired Chairman and CEO of Merck & Co.; Mr. Gorsky is Executive Chairman of Johnson & Johnson.
 Each couple pledged $5 million for the One Vision campaign.

 “In the 37 years we’ve lived in this community, Doylestown Health has taken care of four generations of our family,” Richard Clark said.
 “Each one of us experienced the outstanding clinical care and compassion for which Doylestown Health is known.”